olegkyka/StarBoy/README.md

 ----------------------------------------------------------------------------

-# Disclaimer:
+# StarBoy:

- Usage of StarBoy for attacking targets without prior mutual consent is ILLEGAL.
-The Developer is not responsible for any damage caused by this script.
+Usage of StarBoy for pentesting targets without prior mutual consent is illegal.
+Starboy is intented to be a helpful tool for educational purposes, penetration testers and security researchers.
- Starboy is intented ONLY FOR EDUCATIONAL PURPOSES!!!
-STAY LEGAL!!!

 # How to install: